Travelling all across the developed world this question’s naturally recurring. Here some likely fragments of the answer:

 access to legal, tradeable property (think Hernando de Soto)

-freeloading/happenstance
+exploitation freeloading/happenstance

 like how speakers from any country that speak English get access to unique opportunities for no other reason than speaking English